Body butter bars make perfect formulas for dry, dehydrated skin.

 Non Greasy Massage Bars

-This is a great body butter recipe that makes lovely massage bars, just the right consistency not too greasy and not too hard.
+This is a great body butter recipe that makes a lovely massage bar, just the right consistency not too greasy and not too hard.

 - 1oz Sweet Almond Oil